Stateful Apps on Tako: SQLite and Uploads That Survive Deploys

 - An external database (Turso, PlanetScale, Neon)

 For most side projects on a single server, none of that is necessary.
-A SQLite file in TAKO_DATA_DIR handles the load, survives the deploys, and costs nothing extra.
+A SQLite file in the app data directory handles the load, survives the deploys, and costs nothing extra.

 Try it

-TAKO_DATA_DIR is set automatically on every deploy — no configuration required.
+The data directory is available automatically on every deploy — no configuration required.

 tako deploy